osxmidi/LinVst/README.md

 and that will create a new wineprefix named .my-new-prefix

-and then in the same Terminal window install a simple vst "wine ValhallaSupermassiveWin_V1_1_1v5.exe" or whatever vst
+and then in the same Terminal window install a simple vst "wine delay.exe" or whatever vst

 Download LinVst from the releases page and copy all of the lin-vst-server files to /usr/bin